echojkie/echojkie.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a PhD researcher in the [Energy and Resources Group](https://erg.berkeley.edu/) at UC Berkeley, working on power system decarbonization with a focus on getting more out of the grid infrastructure we already have.
+I'm a PhD candidate in the [Energy and Resources Group](https://erg.berkeley.edu/) at UC Berkeley, focusing on grid planning to accelerate power system decarbonization by leveraging the existing system.

-My research spans reconductoring with advanced conductors, surplus interconnection, the falling cost of battery storage, nodal capacity expansion modeling, and — more recently — how AI data center demand interfaces with the grid.
-Some of this work has fed into California state legislation (SB 1006, AB 1408) and federal policy conversations.
+My research spans reconductoring with advanced conductors, surplus interconnection, the falling costs of battery storage, how AI data center demand interfaces with the grid, and - at present - building a nodal power flow model of the Western Interconnection to assess the operational feasibility of these strategies in practice.
+My work has helped inform California state legislation (SB 1006, AB 1408) and federal policy conversations (e.g. the Department of Energy, the White House, the Senate Budget Committee).
+I regularly work with utilities, system operators, policymakers, think tanks and consulting groups to translate technical grid research into actionable policy and planning decisions.

-I split my time between technical research aimed at policymakers, public writing and outreach, and teaching — with an eye toward a career that moves between academia and the public sector.
+I split my time between research, outreach, and teaching — with an eye toward a career that moves between academia and the public sector.
 I'm also open to select consulting engagements in this space; see below or [get in touch](#) if that's relevant to you.